RonWebber/RepData_PeerAssessment1/PA1_template.md

 Figure 4 shows that on weekday days the steps concentrate in intervals between 6am and 10am with a secondary peak around 6pm.
 This pattern suggests a person who is busy during the day---working, attending school, or otherwise occupied.
-On weekend days the person took more steps and they were more evenly spread out between 6am and 9pm.
+On weekend days the person took more steps, and they were more evenly spread out between 6am and 9pm.
 This susggests that the person was more active on weekend days and for more of the day.